what is the difference between sheet metal and machined parts?

 Material Considerations

-- Solid steel: For high-strength components that require precise dimensions.
+• Solid steel: For high-strength parts that need exact measurements.

 Cost and Production Efficiency